Sondra Radvanovsky: Career

 After the National Council Auditions, Radvanovsky enrolled in the Metropolitan Opera's Lindemann Young Artist Development Program.
 In 1996, she appeared in Rigoletto as Countess Ceprano.
 After performances in smaller roles there, she came to attention as Antonia in Les contes d'Hoffmann.

-She became a regular soloist at the Met, performing in Verdi's Stiffelio, Bizet's Carmen, Verdi's Il trovatore, La bohème, and Verdi's La traviata.
+She became a regular soloist at the Met, performing in Verdi's Stiffelio, Bizet's Carmen, Verdi's Il Trovatore, La Bohème, and Verdi's La Traviata.
 In May 1999, she appeared at Houston Grand Opera as Elena in Boito's Mefistofele.
 In 2000, she performed in Verdi's Luisa Miller at the Spoleto Festival USA.
 In October 2002, she appeared at the Lyric Opera of Chicago in the title role of Carlisle Floyd's Susannah.

-In 2006, she made her debut at the Royal Opera House in London in Alfano's Cyrano de Bergerac, opposite Plácido Domingo in the title role.
+In 2006, she made her debut at the Royal Opera House in London in Alfano's Cyrano de Bergerac opposite Plácido Domingo.
+In 2009, she sang Leonora in a new production of Il Trovatore at the Metropolitan Opera, and the following year she opened the Canadian Opera Company's season in the title role of Verdi's Aida.
+In 2011, she was the on-air hostess of a Metropolitan Opera Live in HD broadcast.